sabarnac/shader-tutorial/README.md

-# shader-tutorial
+# GPU Shader Tutorial

-A repository for a shader tutorial with example code and documentation, along with a gh-pages website
+A website for learning about GPU shaders in a simple, relatively easy-to-digest format.